 git push --set-upstream origin <topic>

-Besides filing issues and pull requests, there are other ways to contribute.
+Besides chipping in financially, filing issues, and submitting pull requests, there are other ways to contribute.

-- If you’re using bidict in a project you work on, blog about your experience and send me a link.
+If you’re using bidict in a project you work on, please post about your experience and send me a link.

-- If you come across other people who could find it useful, spread the word.
+If you come across other people who could find bidict useful, please spread the word.